This article is about

 • Soy Products: Tofu and tempeh are excellent plant-based protein sources providing all essential amino acids.

-Deficiencies of Non-Essential Amino Acids
+Deficiencies of NEAAs

 The body generally synthesizes non-essential amino acids (NEAAs) and are not required to be obtained directly from dietary sources.
+However, deficiencies can arise under specific circumstances, particularly during illness, stress, or metabolic disruptions.

 For example, arginine, cysteine, glutamine, and tyrosine can be insufficiently synthesized during acute stress, illness, or injury, leading to potential deficiencies that impact recovery and overall health.